 You do not neeed noisy machinery, you do not neeed expensive shop bought wood, this is a kitchen table craft that will bring deep satisfaction and years of woodchavings on the carpet.
 After this course every walk in the country will be seen through the eyes of a spoonmaker, every gnarled branch inspected for its potential, every friend with a woody garden visited when there is a bit of windy weather.

-A review by Imogen, who attended our Beginners' Spoon Carving last summer:
+A short review by Imogen, who attended our Beginners' Spoon Carving last summer: